-Do want to know if rabbits eat their poop?
+Do you want to know if rabbits eat their poop?

-Although it may seem strange to us humans, it’s a yes for rabbits.
-This behavior, known as coprophagy, is not only normal but also vital for their health.
+Although it may seem strange to humans, it’s a yes for rabbits.
+This behavior, known as coprophagy, is normal and vital for their health.

-In this article, we will let you why rabbits eat their poop, if you should encourage it, and other fascinating facts about this behavior.
+In this article, we will explain why rabbits eat their poop, if you should encourage it, and other fascinating facts about this behavior.

 What is Coprophagy?